bingomanatee/snaps/README.md

 Snaps may have watchers that observe updates to the Snap.
 A snap's Observers' handlers are called under one of the following conditions whenever its' update method is called:

-1. if the Observer has a list of watched properties, and one of them is changed
+1. if the Observer has a one or more watched properties, and one of them is changed
 2. if the Observer has no watched properties it is applied whenever ANY of its properties change

-3. if the Observer has a time window, it is applied every update that the Snap's Space's time is within its time gate.
+## Blends/animation

+A Snap's properties can be Blended.
+Blends affect a single property, bringing its numeric property from one value to another.
+This blending is done during the update cycle in accordance to the space's time property.

+Multiple blends for the same property combine based on their weighted value allowing for an eased transition between contradictory blend directives. `mySnap.blend('height', 200, 50)` will blend the height property from its present value (or zero if its not defined) to 200 over 50 milliseconds.

 ## Relationships